-Everyone will tell you something different and you’ll certainly find your own favourites as you go along but a few of the things we’ve found invaluable have been:
+In Terms of what to pack for long term travel, it will depend where you are going and everyone will tell you something different.
+You’ll certainly find your own favourites as you go along but a few of the things we’ve found invaluable have been:

-- A hair towel I picked up in a pound shop in China has been one of my favourites.
-Most accomodation only provides two towels and having long hair I definitely need a hair towel so this was a great find
+· A hair towel I picked up in a pound shop in China has been one of my favourites.
+Most accommodation only provides two towels and having long hair I definitely need a hair towel, so this was a great find

-- Tupperware, there’s enough plastic in the world, taking Tupperware means you can get take out or bring leftovers home without creating more trash
+· Stainless steel tupperware, there’s enough plastic in the world, taking tupperware means you can get take out or bring leftovers home without creating more trash

 The more I accumulate the more I wish I had nothing, my dreams of downsizing grow in fervour matching the growth of diving gear in my bag and I know I’ll never be a light traveller but I am definitely getting better at it.